belgianmobility/nextmoov-smop-otp/README.md

 ### Builder

+It will start OTP in build mode with the files in `./data` as input.

 ### OTP

 When you run `docker-compose up`, it will start OTP with the built Graph (see Builder).
 It takes some times to start.